 The technical details of this release are summarized below.

 - Self-Balancing UI

 - Introduces the ability to balance workloads and dynamically expand and shrink clusters.
 From Control Center you can remove brokers, control self-balancing, and track balancing progress.
 Note: if you are managing Confluent Platform using Confluent for Kubernetes, you should also manage Self-Balancing using CFK.
 The Self-Balancing UI is not exposed in CFK-based environments.
 For more information, see Self-Balancing Tutorial.

 - Gives you the flexibility of adding and scaling storage without having to invest in additional brokers (compute).
 This is achieved by allowing you to use less expensive object storage as an efficient way to retain data.

 - Auto-updating user interface enabled by default

 - Real-time updates to the Control Center UI to bring you the latest UI bug fixes and improvements.
-For details, see Auto-updating the Control Center user interface.
+For details, see Check Control Center Version and Enable Auto-Update.